Overview of Key Visualizer

 You can share or bookmark the URL of a Key Visualizer scan.
 The URL will open the same Key Visualizer scan and select the same metric.
 This URL is valid until the scan data duration expires.

 The core of a Key Visualizer scan is the heatmap, which shows the value of a metric over time, broken down into up to 1000 contiguous key buckets.

 For a document keys heatmap, the x-axis of the heatmap represents time, and the y-axis represents document keys, while for an index keys heatmap, the x-axis of the heatmap represents time, and the y-axis represents index keys.

 Each Key Visualizer scan for Firestore covers two hours of activity divided into 10-second segments.

 A low value for a metric is considered "cold" and appears as a dark color.
 A high value is "hot," and it appears as a bright color.
 The highest values appear in white.

 Different types of usage result in different visual patterns within the heatmap, which can make it possible to diagnose issues at a glance.
-See Heatmap patterns for examples of some common patterns.
+See Heatmap patterns for document keys or Heatmap patterns for index keys for examples of some common patterns.